solaconsay/netsensei/README.md

 # **NetSensei** - MCP Server for Network Administration

 **NetSensei** is an MCP server to assist network administrators.
-It provides various network utilities and tools such as ping, traceroute, Nmap scans, and packet sniffing using the Model Context Protocol (MCP) to communicate and process network-related commands.
+It provides various network utilities and tools such as ping, traceroute, Nmap scans, packet sniffing, and SSH using the Model Context Protocol (MCP) to communicate and process network-related commands.

 ## Usage
 You can use this with Claude Desktop or with OpenWebUI using [mcpo](https://docs.openwebui.com/openapi-servers/mcp/)